wp-plugins/constant-contact-forms-by-mailmunch/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Look for "Constant Contact" in the WordPress admin menu and click it
 4. Sign up and create your first optin form
-5. Choose the optin form type: Popover, Embedded or Top Bar
+5. Choose the Constant Contact form type: Popover, Embedded or Top Bar
 6. Connect Constant Contact and choose a list
 7. Start collecting user emails and growing your subscriber list!